CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

 ## Usage

-Here are some basic examples of how to use `CsabaDu.DynamicTestData.NUnit` in your project.
+Here are some basic examples of how to use `CsabaDu.DynamicTestData.xUnit` in your project.

 ### **Sample `DemoClass`**